Did you know that if you have a colour vision problem, or are colour blind, your colour perception can be improved?

 If you are missing the long wavelength red receptor you are a protanope

-If you are missing the mid wavelength green receptor you are a deutranope – this is the commonest cause of a colour vision problem.
+If you are missing the mid wavelength green receptor you are a deutranope – this is the commonest cause of vision colour problems.

 Green looks like shades of brown, red can look like shades of yellow.

-Here is a nice picture, courtesy of The Optician magazine showing how skittles and M&Ms look with full colour vision vs how a deutranope or protanope might see them
+Here is a nice picture, courtesy of The Optician magazine showing how skittles and M&Ms look with full colour perception vs how a deutranope or protanope might see them

 M&Ms seen in (a) normal colour, (b) as through deuteranope filter and (c) through a protanope filter